 Prescribed Opioid Statistics

 An epidemic occurs when a condition spreads too quickly.
 The opiate epidemic is a result of excessive use of the drug due to the high likelihood of addiction.
-Over the past 15 years, researchers have noted a rise in opioid prescriptions, abuse, and overdose.
+Over the past 15 years, researchers have noted a rise in opioid prescriptions, use, and overdose.
 While all cases of opioid addiction is not accounted for, analysis of intake at rehabilitation centers, emergency rooms, and cohort survey studies reveal staggering results.
 Recent studies have concluded:

 - An estimated 259 million people were prescribed opioids for pain relief in 2012